dorajistyle/Whiplash/README.md

 ## Overview
 When you type a sentence, whiplash.go checks it's tempo and print feedback.
 (During the testing, I recognized that I have no sense of rhythm.:))

-Most of sentence is a parody of the movie '[Whiplash](http://www.imdb.com/title/tt2582802/)'.
-And intro sentence inspired by ["The Best Programming Advice I Ever Got" with Rob Pike](http://www.informit.com/articles/article.aspx?p=1941206).
+Most of sentences are a parody of the movie '[Whiplash](http://www.imdb.com/title/tt2582802/)'.
+And the intro sentence is inspired by ["The Best Programming Advice I Ever Got" with Rob Pike](http://www.informit.com/articles/article.aspx?p=1941206).

 ## Installation
 Make sure you have a working Go environment (go 1.3 or above is *required*).
 [See the install instructions](http://golang.org/doc/install.html).